damfad/damfad/README.md

 ## Hello folks, I am Dami - Data Scientist and Machine Learning Engineer 👋

 ### I am a lifelong learner.
-If there is any new Machine Learning algorithm, I am gooing to learn it.
+If there is any new Machine Learning algorithm, I am going to learn it.

 ### Here is What I'm working on! 👋